Acronychal/ad-lab/README.md

 ## AD-Labs Overview
 This is an active directory lab conducted in a hyperconverged Proxmox VE cluster.

-The scripts in this repo will facilitate an ADDS lab with users who decided to make poor password choices.
+The scripts in this repo will facilitate an ADDS lab with users who decided to make poor password choices and may have unchecked access throughout the domain.

 ---
 ## Lab Compontents & Requirements